 Better performance, lower TCO

 Everything about object storage comes down to $/GB.
-And even though you can use object storage software for free today (think about all the open source options out there, including OpenIO SDS), the reality is that you need something efficient and manageable, especially at scale.
+And even though you can use object storage software for free today (think about all the open source options out there, including OpenIO), the reality is that you need something efficient and manageable, especially at scale.

 The perfect storage for containers?